Marker Logo

 American Fur Company Store

-Photographed By M H, August 21, 2010
+Photographed by M H, August 21, 2010

 1. American Fur Company Store Marker

+Inscription.
 On June 6, 1822, Alexis St. Martin (1804-1880), a French Canadian voyageur, was accidentally shot in the American Fur Company Store located on this site.
 Dr. William Beaumont (1786-1853), the Fort Mackinac post surgeon, nursed St. Martin back to health.
 St. Martin’s wound healed leaving a permanent opening into his stomach.
-Through this opening Beaumont compared the digestibility of foods, recorded the temperature conditions, and extracted and analyzed gastric juice.
+Through this opening Beaumont compared the digestibility of foods, recorded the temperature of the stomach under different conditions, and extracted and analyzed gastric juice.
 Beaumont conducted the first of 250 experiments with St. Martin in 1825 in the Officers’ Stone Quarters at Fort Mackinac.
 Eight years later he published a groundbreaking book on his discovery of the digestive process.

 [ Dedication Plaque: ]